Michael Evan Goodsite

 Non-Resident Senior Research Fellow

-Dr. Michael Goodsite is a Non-Resident Senior Research Fellow at ISDP and ISDP’s contact in Australia.
-Substantively he is a Professor of Civil and Environmental Engineering at the University of Adelaide where he is the Interim Director of the Institute for Mineral and Energy Resources (IMER) Modern Energy Systems & Director, UoA Energy, Mining and Resources Industry Engagement Priority.
+Professor Michael Goodsite is a Non-Resident Senior Research Fellow at ISDP and ISDP’s contact in Australia.
+Substantively he is a Professor of Civil and Environmental Engineering at the University of Adelaide where he is Pro Vice-Chancellor (Energy Futures).

-Dr. Goodsite holds a B.Sc.
+Professor Goodsite has collaborated with ISDP since 2010.
+He holds a B.Sc.
 In Civil Engineering from the University of Arizona, M.Sc. in Environmental Engineering, from the University of Southern Denmark an MBA in global management from Thunderbird School of Global Management, and a Ph.D. in Environment and Climate from the University of Copenhagen (KU).
-Dr. Goodsite has been a full professor and is now a Honorary Professor at several Universities.

 Publications by Michael Evan Goodsite